 MagicHand: In-hand perception of object characteristics for dexterous manipulation

-Perception of object materials improves the understanding of object characteristics such as fragility, rigidity, texture, mass and density, therefore facilitating and innovating robotic grasping.
-In this work, a novel way is proposed to identify these important characteristics for dexterous grasping.
-Near-infrared (NIR) spectra were collected for six types of materials including ceramic, stainless steel, wood, cardboard, plastic and glass using the in-hand SCiO sensor.
-A deep-learning model is designed to classify the spectra.
-The proposed approach is evaluated for dexterous grasping based on the perceived object characteristics.
+An important challenge in dexterous grasping and manipulation is to perceive the characteristics of an object such as fragility, rigidity, texture, mass and density etc. In this paper, a novel way is proposed to find these important characteristics that help in deciding grasping strategies.
+We collected Near-infrared (NIR) spectra of objects, classified the spectra to perceive their materials and then looked up the characteristics of the perceived material in a material-to-characteristics table.
+NIR spectra of six materials including ceramic, stainless steel, wood, cardboard, plastic and glass were collected using SCiO sensor.
+A Multi-Layer Perceptron (MLP) Neural Networks was implemented to classify the spectra.
+Also a material-to-characteristics table was established to map the perceived material to their characteristics.
 The experiment results achieve 99.96% accuracy on material recognition.
-In the grasping experiment, the robotic hand selected different grasping strategies for objects that are with similar dimensions but made of different materials.
-The results showed improved grasping strategies based on characteristics of objects perceived by our algorithm.
+In addition, a grasping experiment was performed, a robotic hand was trying to grasp two objects which shared similar shapes but made of different materials.
+The results showed that the robotic hand was able to improve grasping strategies based on characteristics perceived by our algorithm.